JuhyungSon/SimLab/README.md

 Simlab example version

 1. Download the Unity (Unity Version: 2021.2.7f1).
-2. Download Chemical Metaverse Hkust.exe to your PC and plug in your Oculus device to your PC
+2. Download SimLab.exe to your PC and plug in your Oculus device to your PC

 -------------------------------------------------------------------------------------------